forbole/juno/README.md

-# farium
+# juno

 A Cosmos Hub data aggregator and exporter.
-For now, farium remains simple in that is processes blocks and relevant data (e.g. validators and pre-commits) and stores them in a relational database allowing for unique and interesting queries of the Cosmos Hub as a whole.
-Farium spawned out of the simple interest in queries like what is the average gas cost of a block?
+For now, juno remains simple in that is processes blocks and relevant data (e.g. validators and pre-commits) and stores them in a relational database allowing for unique and interesting queries of the Cosmos Hub as a whole.
+Juno spawned out of the simple interest in queries like what is the average gas cost of a block?

 __TODO__: